Scripture Reference: Acts 3:1-4:22

 Click here for an overview of the Book of Acts

-These were exciting times in Jerusalem.
-Jews from near and far were still gathered in the city to celebrate the Pentecost Feast.
-Peter had recently preached a sermon to a large crowd and over 3,000 became Christians.
-It seems many who had come for the feast continued to stay on in Jerusalem to have fellowship with other new believers and to learn more from the apostles (The First Church).
-In today’s story we learn more about the types of things that happened to the apostles as they went about the business of sharing the good news of Jesus Christ with everyone around them.
+It seems many who had come for the feast continued to stay in Jerusalem to have fellowship with other new believers and to learn more from the apostles (The First Church).
+In today’s story, we learn more about the things that happened to the apostles as they went about sharing the good news of Jesus Christ with everyone around them.

-Upon being healed the man did not praise Peter and John but God himself (3:8) because he knew where the power had come from.
-The people had seen this man many times so they realised what an amazing miracle this was and wanted to hear more.
-Peter and John must have thought back to Jesus and about how he once stood in this very place (Solomon’s Colonnade: John 10:22-24 and Acts 3:11) and said that the miracles he did in his Father’s name spoke for themselves (John 10:25-30).
+Upon being healed, the man did not praise Peter and John but God himself because he knew where the power had come from.
+The people had seen this man many times, so they realised what an amazing miracle this was and wanted to hear more.
+Peter and John must have thought back to Jesus and how he once stood in this very place (Solomon’s Colonnade: John 10:22-24 and Acts 3:11) and said that the miracles he did in his Father’s name spoke for themselves (John 10:25-30).
 The apostles would eventually perform many miracles at Solomon’s Colonnade.
 It became a gathering place for believers.

-When the crowd gathered Peter took the opportunity to preach.
+When the crowd gathered, Peter took the opportunity to preach.
 His sermon was much like his earlier one (Sermon on Pentecost).
 Acts 3:11-26.

-Even while Peter and John were in jail the people must have been considering what they had said.
+Even while Peter and John were in jail, the people must have been considering what they had said.
 Acts 4:4 records that the number of believers (only counting the men) rose to 5,000.

 Peter’s response to an order to stop preaching was clear: “We cannot help speaking about what we have seen and heard.”
-In the end all the leaders could do was release them.
+In the end, all the leaders could do was release them.

 Way to Introduce the Story: